kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

   together.
 Hmm!
 - I also met a roboticist who is working on co-axial drones for [Titan](https://en.wikipedia.org/wiki/Titan_(moon))!
 He was amazing to speak with, and I immediately lit up, and before we knew it, the entire table was talking about ways to solve problems with drone technologies, and challenges, and different planetary atmospheres.
 It was really incredible!
+  I mentioned a geodesic drone I had seen once, and he immediately wanted to know what it looked like.
-He just happened to be there at another table and had stopped by to say hello!
+  He was just really cool and he just happened to be there at another table and had stopped by to say hello!
   It was a really fun night!

 ## Oh yeah..Hi all!